SymfonyCasts/symfony5/sfcasts/ep1/setup.md

 executable tool that will help make local development with Symfony... well.. awesome.

-Because I'm a Mac, I'll copy this command and then go open a terminal - I already have one waiting.
+Because I'm on a Mac, I'll copy this command and then go open a terminal - I already have one waiting.
 It doesn't matter *where* on your filesystem you run this.
 Paste!